 1. Edge and Mobile Deployment

 Gemma 4's biggest advantage is its range of model sizes.
 The E2B (2B) model runs on a smartphone, the E4B (4B) on a laptop — no GPU needed.
 Llama 4 Maverick at 400B parameters requires serious server hardware.
+Learn more about deploying Gemma 4 on mobile devices.

 2. Multimodal Breadth

 Gemma 4 natively processes text, images, audio, and video.
 Llama 4 handles text and images but lacks native audio and video understanding.
+Check our guide on Gemma 4's multimodal capabilities for practical examples.

 3. Language Coverage